 It’s always smart to wake up naturally if possible, which is better for your mood, body, and long-term health.
 Of course, it can be hard to wake up when you need to without an alarm if you are not a natural early bird.
 Your circadian rhythms impact:

 - How much sleep is required

 Becoming a morning person when you’re a night owl is not impossible.
 However, it’s a long process that requires some lifestyle changes and perseverance.

-The fastest approach to waking up earlier, without using an alarm clock, is to go to sleep earlier.
+The fastest way to wake up earlier, without an alarm clock, is to sleep earlier.
 This is easier said than done, of course, especially if you are a person who feels most energetic late at night.
 Nonetheless, the following steps can help.

 Build A Nightly Routine

 Decide on a routine that is reasonable and sustainable.
-Waking up without an alarm on time can be hard, so expect there to be a few mishaps along the way.
+Waking up without an alarm on time can be hard, so expect a few mishaps along the way.